 When most outdoor travelers think of the famed Appalachian Trail, their first association is with long-distance backpacking.
-And it’s true: many hikers spend months traveling the trail from its start in Georgia to its finish atop a mountain in Maine.
+And it’s true.
+Many hikers spend months traveling the trail from its start in Georgia to its finish atop a mountain in Maine.
 But what if you’re not quite ready to hit the trail for weeks at a time?
-The Appalachian Mountain Club’s AMC Lodges offer access to some of the trail’s most beautiful sections without the hardship of blistered toes and grimy clothes.
+Learn about the best Appalachian Trail lodges, and enjoy access to some of the trail’s most beautiful sections without the hardship of blistered toes and grimy clothes.

-Set along the Appalachian Trail’s northern section from New Jersey to Maine, the seven AMC Lodges sit like a string of pearls along the path of the trail.
-Each location is distinct and enjoys its own personality, but at all, travelers will find comfortable (if sometimes basic) accommodations in a rustic setting.
+Set along the Appalachian Trail’s northern section from New Jersey to Maine, the seven Appalachian Mountain Club’s (AMC) Lodges sit like a string of pearls along the path of the trail.
+How do you pick the best Appalachian Trail lodge?
+Each location is distinct and enjoys its own personality.
+At all of the locations, travelers will find comfortable (if sometimes basic) accommodations in a rustic setting.
 Many include nature programs, eco-outdoors programs, and optional tours into the backcountry via snowshoe, paddling, or hiking.
 All are centers for eco-friendly education and meeting places for backpackers hiking the trail.
 The atmosphere is friendly, enthusiastic, and casual.
 Guests can find almost all types of accommodations, from hostel-style lodging to family suites.

 AMC’s Highland Center is located at Crawford Notch, New Hampshire, and is an epi-center for family-friendly outdoor activities.
 The lodge boasts a gear center where kids can be outfitted in appropriate L.L.
-Bean wear and gear for outdoor adventures, and environmental responsibility is taught by lodge staff.
+Bean wear and gear for outdoor adventures.
+Environmental responsibility is taught by lodge staff.
 Families sleep in comfortable suites and eat family style in the lodge dining room.

 Right from the Highland Center grounds, families can hike, snowshoe, or backpack without the need for multi-night camping.
 The lodge is located next to Bretton Woods, which allows for even more seasonal fun for kids on nordic trails, hiking trails, and biking trails.
 Indoors, kids can take sessions from AMC staff on everything from snow shelter building in winter to backpacking essentials in summer.

 AMC is well-known for their hut-to-hut lodging along the Appalachian Trail.
-In fact, AMC offers the oldest hut-to-hut network in the U.S. This year marks AMC Huts’ 125th anniversary, during which all huts — all located along the trail in New Hampshire’s White Mountains — can be paired with the Highland Center Lodge or Joe Dodge Lodge for lodge-to-hut itineraries.
+AMC offers the oldest hut-to-hut network in the United States, over 125 years old.
 Hut reservations include a hearty dinner and breakfast and bunkhouse (co-ed) sleeping arrangements.
 Lodge-to-hut stays are ideal for solo adults or couples who want a taste of the Appalachian Trail without spending the time and effort to hike all summer.
 Itineraries can be adapted as needed, allowing for weekend to week-long trips.
 If you have kids in the group, simply opt for lower elevation huts.
 Expert hikers and those wanting a challenge can try the alpine huts.

 Whether you’re a hardcore hiker or a casual camper, there’s a place for you to stay on the Appalachian Trail.
 Pick the lodge that’s right for you from our list of the best Appalachian Trail lodges.